OwenLister-GitHub/A-Level-NEA-Project-Scripts/README.md

 development, tesing and evaluation phases, success criteria for my game (so I could measure my success and break my game down into it's core elements) and some other elements of documentation.

+Each script is well-commented and details the purpose of the script at the top (the session information also detailed at the top is in reference to my documentation, and when I created and last edited the script).

 Thank you for looking at my repository